Identification of single-input-single-output quantum linear systems: Comparison of power spectrum and transfer function identifiability

 In fact we can even see that \eqref{none} is passive by directly computing its transfer function.
 One can check that

 \end{exmp}

 Finally, it seems that the assumption of global minimality seems to be not very restrictive; we illustrate this in the form of an example.

 \begin{exmp} Consider the following SISO PQLS with two internal modes: where $x\in\mathbb{R}$.
 We examine for which values of $x$ the system is globally minimal for squeezed inputs.
 One can first check that the system is minimal if and only if $x\neq 4$.
-In Figure \ref {gm2} we plot the imaginary parts of the eigenvalues of $A$ and $A^\dagger$.
+In Fig. \ref {gm2} we plot the imaginary parts of the eigenvalues of $A$ and $A^\dagger$.

-By Theorem \ref{sisogm}, the system is non-globally minimal if any of the lines representing the eigenvalues of $A$ intersect those of $A^\dagger$.
-There are 4 points of interest that have been highlighted in the figure \begin{itemize} \item[\textcircled{1}] $x=0$: crossing of eigenvalues of $A$ but not with eigenvalues of $A^\dagger$; system is globally minimal. \item[\textcircled{2}] $x=8$: crossing of eigenvalues $A$ but not with eigenvalues of $A^\dagger$; system is globally minimal. \item[\textcircled{3}] $x=-1$: An eigenvalue of $A$ coincides with one of $A^\dagger$.
-Therefore the dimension of the pure component is 1.
-This occurs when one eigenvalue is real. \item[\textcircled{4}] $x=-4$: Both eigenvalues of $A$ coincide with those of $A^\dagger$, and form a complex conjugate pair.
-Therefore the dimension of the pure space is 2. \end{itemize} In summary, there were only two values of $x$ for which the system is non-globally minimal. \end{exmp}
+By Theorem \ref{sisogm}, the system is not globally minimal if any of the lines representing the eigenvalues of $A$ intersect those of $A^\dagger$.
+There are four points of interest that have been highlighted in the figure: \begin{itemize} \item[\textcircled{1}] $x=0$: crossing of eigenvalues of $A$ but not with eigenvalues of $A^\dagger$; system is globally minimal. \item[\textcircled{2}] $x=8$: crossing of eigenvalues $A$ but not with eigenvalues of $A^\dagger$; system is globally minimal. \item[\textcircled{3}] $x=-1$: An eigenvalue of $A$ coincides with one of $A^\dagger$, therefore the dimension of the pure component is 1.
+This occurs when one eigenvalue is real. \item[\textcircled{4}] $x=-4$: Both eigenvalues of $A$ coincide with those of $A^\dagger$, and form a complex-conjugate pair, therefore the dimension of the pure space is 2. \end{itemize} In summary, there were only two values of $x$ for which the system is not globally minimal. \end{exmp}